 Findings: The changes are consistent with the Downtown Preservation Design Guidelines, as follows.
-The proposed signs are sized appropriately to the building, placed in a traditional location and do not conceal any architectural features, meeting the Downtown Design Guidelines and more thoroughly described under Criteria A.
+The proposed sign is sized appropriately to the building, placed in a traditional location and does not conceal any architectural features, meeting the Downtown Design Guidelines and more thoroughly described under Criteria A.